qorix-group/process_description/process/workproducts/index.rst

    # SPDX-License-Identifier: Apache-2.0
    # *******************************************************************************

+.. _work_products:

 Work products
 =============

+An work product (according to the term definition of the Eclipse Foundation) is an items needed as input or created as output of one or more tasks that are the responsibility of a :ref:`single role<roles>`.

-Project development work product traceability model overview: :ref:`general_concepts_traceability`
+The project development work product traceability model overview can be found here: :ref:`general_concepts_traceability`.

 Platform management